Skip to main content

 Working Groups

 Working groups are composed of a leader and five or six individuals such as individuals receiving care, family members, clinicians, and scientists.
 In the context of a working group, measure developers seek group input on a topic related to the measure(s) under development.
-Seasoned measure developers have found that working groups often promote close partnerships among measure developers and their working group(s).
+Seasoned measure developers have discovered working groups often promote close partnerships among measure developers and their working group(s).
 When forming a working group or a focus group, measure developers should consider issues related to group composition (e.g., whether it is acceptable to have both individuals, family members, and clinicians in the same group), these groups may have very different perspectives on some topics.

 One-on-One Interviews